Hours: Security services are available 24 hours a day, seven days a week.

 Hilbert College will provide amnesty to the Reporting Party, Respondent, and bystanders acting in good faith.

 COLLEGE’S PROCEDURES FOR RESPONDING TO REPORTS OF SEXUAL MISCONDUCT

 Hilbert College is committed to providing a prompt, fair and impartial investigation and resolution to all allegations of sexual harassment, sexual assault, domestic/dating violence, stalking and any other form of sexual misconduct.
 The College reserves the right to investigate and potentially discipline any violation of this policy that comes to its attention.
-If the individual who was subjected to the violation (i.e., the victim) does not wish to act in the role of the complainant, the College may continue nevertheless to investigate and refer the case for possible discipline.
-In such a situation, the College will appoint an appropriate administrator to act in the role in the complainant in any disciplinary proceeding.
+If the individual who was subjected to the violation (i.e., the victim) does not wish to act in the role of the Reporting Party, the College may continue nevertheless to investigate and refer the case for possible discipline.
+In such a situation, the College will appoint an appropriate administrator to act in the role of the Reporting Party in any disciplinary proceeding.

 If a report appears to allege a plausible violation of this policy, Hilbert will conduct an investigation.
-An investigation may occur because the Complainant wishes to proceed with a complaint or because the College determines that this is necessary despite the wishes of the Complainant.
+An investigation may occur because the Reporting Party wishes to proceed with responsive action or because the College determines that this is necessary despite the wishes of the Reporting Party.
 Investigations normally take no longer than 30 days, and will be handled in the following ways:

 This policy applies campus-wide and sets forth the behavioral expectations for all.
-However, the applicable disciplinary procedure that will be applied in a particular case depends on whether the accused is a student, faculty member, employee or a non-community member.
+However, the applicable disciplinary procedure that will be applied in a particular case depends on whether the accused is a student, faculty member, staff member, or a non-community member.
 The following disciplinary procedures will apply: